Routing table: Overview

 With hop-by-hop routing, each routing table lists, for all reachable destinations, the address of the next device along the path to that destination: the next hop.
 Assuming that the routing tables are consistent, the simple algorithm of relaying packets to their destination's next hop thus suffices to deliver data anywhere in a network.
 Hop-by-hop is the fundamental characteristic of the IP Internet layer and the OSI Network Layer.

 When a router interface is configured with an IP address and subnet mask, the interface becomes a host on that attached network.
 A directly connected network is a network that is directly attached to one of the router interfaces.
 The network address and subnet mask of the interface, along with the interface type and number, are entered into the routing table as a directly connected network.

 A remote network is a network that can only be reached by sending the packet to another router.
 Routing table entries to remote networks may be either dynamic or static.
 Dynamic routes are routes to remote networks that were learned automatically by the router through a dynamic routing protocol.
 Static routes are routes that a network administrator manually configured.

 Routing tables are also a key aspect of certain security operations, such as unicast reverse path forwarding (uRPF).
 In this technique, which has several variants, the router also looks up, in the routing table, the source address of the packet.
 If there exists no route back to the source address, the packet is assumed to be malformed or involved in a network attack and is dropped.

 Difficulties

 The need to record routes to large numbers of devices using limited storage space represents a major challenge in routing table construction.
-In the Internet, the currently dominant address aggregation technology is a bitwise prefix matching scheme called Classless Inter-Domain Routing (CIDR).
+On the Internet, the currently dominant address aggregation technology is a bitwise prefix matching scheme called Classless Inter-Domain Routing (CIDR).
 Supernetworks can also be used to help control routing table size.